 The longer you go without sleep, the more these waste products pile up, and the lousier you feel.
 Perhaps that’s why sleep loss is sometimes considered to be a kind of low-level brain damage.
 A recent study from Ohio State found that sleep loss resembles symptoms of a concussion.

-The longer you’re awake, the more intense and serious the negative impacts of sleep deprivation get.
+Have you ever wondered how long you can go without sleep?
+The longer you’re awake, the more intense and serious the negative impacts of sleep deprivation get, so you may not make it far.
 Here is a breakdown of the symptoms of sleep deprivation by the hour.
-(It’s worth noting that you don’t have to go long periods without sleep.
+(It’s worth noting that you don’t have to go long periods without sleep to feel these effects.
 Gradual sleep deprivation over multiple nights can cause similar impairment and damage.
 More on this later.)

 In his book, Why We Sleep, Matthew Walker explains, ”the recycle rate" of the human brain is around 16 hours.
 Stay up past that, and your brain is no longer working optimally.
 It’s becoming an overflowing trash can.
 And after 18 hours without sleep, you’ll suffer the same level of cognitive impairment as a person with a blood alcohol level (BAC) of 0.05%.